 A 65-year-old couple retired last spring with $1.7 million in a 70/30 portfolio and planned to withdraw $68,000 annually under the classic 4% rule.
 Then came an 18-trading-day slide that ripped through both sides of the allocation.
 The equity sleeve dropped from $1.19 million to $880,000, a $310,000 decline, while rising rates shaved roughly 7% off the bond allocation.
 In less than a month, the portfolio fell from $1.7 million to $1.39 million.

 The macro backdrop amplified the damage.
-The VIX surged toward 31, the 10-year Treasury yield climbed from 4.3% to 4.5%, and University of Michigan consumer sentiment fell to 53.3, near recession-level territory.
+The VIX surged toward 31, the 10-year Treasury yield climbed from 4.3% to 4.5%, and the University of Michigan Consumer Sentiment Index fell to 44.8 in its final May 2026 reading, a record low and the third consecutive monthly decline.
 Stocks and bonds sold off together because both were reacting to the same higher discount-rate environment.
 That is the scenario retirees fear most: taking withdrawals while the two traditional portfolio shock absorbers fall at the same time.

 What the 4% Rule Actually Means After a Drawdown